Skip to content

 Lifelong guidance consists of various information, advice and guidance services offered in the education sector, employment services, and as part of youth services’ guidance at different stages of an individual’s life.
 Service providers include both public and private actors.

-As part of the evaluation research project, a quality framework for lifelong guidance is being developed, which includes proposals for common national lifelong guidance monitoring subjects and assessment tools that transcend sector boundaries, to support local and national data-driven management and lifelong guidance work.
+As part of the evaluation research project, a quality framework for lifelong guidance is being developed.
+It includes proposals for common national lifelong guidance monitoring subjects and assessment tools that transcend sector boundaries, to support local and national data-driven management and lifelong guidance work.

 Contact